LordKelvin144/LatentDiffusion/README.md

 The aim is to provide a simple PyTorch implementation capable of realistic image generation.

 Note that this is a work in progress.
-Currently the code comprises
+Currently the code comprises the following parts:
-- An end-to-end implementation of the latent diffusion pipeline for image generation
+- An end-to-end implementation of the latent diffusion pipeline for image generation.
-- Training autoencoders, using variational KL-divergence regularization (similar to a VAE) and a GAN-type loss based on a patch-based discriminator
+- Training of autoencoders, using VAE regularization and a GAN-type loss with a patch discriminator.
-- Unconditional image generation based on the [CelebA dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
+- Unconditional image generation based on the [CelebA dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
-- A simplified UNet architecture without attention blocks (these blocks will be added in the future)
 - As a baseline and sanity check, a diffusion-only model for generating MNIST digits.

+Note that the UNet architecture currently implemented differs from the paper in that it does not include any attention blocks.
+These will be added in the future, along with the possibility for conditional generation.

 ## Sample outputs
 <img alt="Generated images when training on the CelebA dataset" width=1000 src="example_results/generated_faces_epoch10.jpg">